 The Public Authorities Law also requires the Corporation to annually prepare and distribute a budget, approve its guidelines for investments and procurements, and issue reports on its procurement contracts, investments and operations and accomplishments.
 Further, the Corporation is required to comply with Parts 201, 203, 204 and 206 of Title 2 of the Official Compilation of Codes, Rules and Regulations of the State of New York ("2 NYCRR") which provide additional requirements related to the Corporation's accounting and reporting, budget and multi-year financial plan, reporting of state-supported debt and contract review and approval.
-For the fiscal year ended March 31, 2019, the Corporation approved such budget, reports and guidelines in conformance with applicable requirements and complied with the provisions of Parts 201, 203, 204 and 206 of 2 NYCRR in all material respects.
+For the fiscal year ended March 31, 2022, the Corporation approved such budget, reports and guidelines in conformance with applicable requirements and complied with the provisions of Parts 201, 203, 204 and 206 of 2 NYCRR in all material respects.

-The law creating and governing the Corporation ("Enabling Act") requires it to enter into an agreement with the State Comptroller pursuant to which the State Comptroller shall be the Exclusive Agent of the Corporation for the sale of its bonds and notes.
-The agreement in place with respect to this requirement expires annually on March 31.
+The Enabling Act requires the Corporation to enter into an agreement with the State Comptroller pursuant to which the State Comptroller shall be the Exclusive Agent of the Corporation for the sale of its bonds and notes.
+The agreement in place with respect to this requirement expires on April 1, 2024.